 8.5.1.2 Reporting

-(1) Each Resource Entity shall conduct applicable Governor tests on each of its Generation Resources as specified in the Operating Guides.
+(1) Each Resource Entity shall conduct applicable Governor tests on each of its Generation Resources and ESRs as specified in the Operating Guides.
 The Resource Entity shall provide test results and other relevant information to ERCOT.
 ERCOT shall make these results available to the Transmission Service Providers (TSPs).

-(2) Generation Resource Governor modeling information required in the ERCOT planning criteria must be determined from actual Generation Resource testing described in the Operating Guides.
+(2) Generation Resource and ESR Governor modeling information required in the ERCOT planning criteria must be determined from actual Generation Resource or ESR testing described in the Operating Guides.
 Within 30 days of ERCOT’s request, the results of the latest test performed must be supplied to ERCOT and the connected TSP.

-(3) Each QSE shall inform ERCOT as soon as practical when notified by its On-Line Generation Resource, SOTG, or SOTSG of the Governor being out-of-service.
+(3) Each QSE shall inform ERCOT as soon as practical when notified by its On-Line Generation Resource, ESR, SOTG, or SOTSG of the Governor being out-of-service.
 The QSE shall supply related logs to ERCOT upon request.

-(4) If a Generation Resource trips Off-Line during a disturbance, as defined by the North American Electric Reliability Corporation (NERC), while providing Primary Frequency Response, the QSE shall report the cause of the failure to ERCOT as soon as the cause has been identified.
+(4) If a Generation Resource or ESR trips Off-Line during a disturbance, as defined by the North American Electric Reliability Corporation (NERC), while providing Primary Frequency Response, the QSE shall report the cause of the failure to ERCOT as soon as the cause has been identified.

 8.5.2 Primary Frequency Response Measurements

-(1) ERCOT, with the assistance of the appropriate Technical Advisory Committee (TAC) subcommittee, shall analyze the performance of Generation Resources, SOTGs, SOTSGs, and Controllable Load Resources for all Frequency Measurable Events (FMEs) in accordance with the Operating Guides.
+(1) ERCOT, with the assistance of the appropriate Technical Advisory Committee (TAC) subcommittee, shall analyze the performance of Generation Resources, ESRs, SOTGs, SOTSGs, and Controllable Load Resources for all Frequency Measurable Events (FMEs) in accordance with the Operating Guides.
 In support of this analysis, ERCOT shall post the following: